robstave/angular2-training/session-three/page1.md

 })
 export class ChickenComponent implements OnInit {

   @Input() chicken: string; // <-- added Input annotation

   constructor() { }

   ngOnInit() {
   }
 }
 ```

+Each time the Chicken component is created, the name property is set with the value that was passed in the directive.

 Modify the chicken-list template to use the new component directive _app-chicken_.
 We are using the square brackets again to note that we are passing in a reference to the chicken variable.